Skip to main content

 We use the same environment for fetching the active build of all dependent projects.

-If you made recent changes to a dependent project and want to test these, we support overwriting the default environment (mentioned in the .conveyor/project.yaml), by specifying the project-dependencies-environment argument for the conveoyor build command.
+If you made recent changes to a dependent project and want to test these, we support overwriting the default environment (mentioned in the .conveyor/project.yaml), by specifying the project-dependencies-environment argument for the conveyor build command.
 Alternatively, you can also disable dag validation at build time.
 For more details look here.

 Cross project permissions using RBAC